Lumos icon

 Cross-platform

 One C++ codebase targeting Windows, Linux, macOS, and iOS.
-Vulkan on desktop (via MoltenVK on Apple Silicon) with a unified graphics abstraction so rendering code doesn't change per platform.
+Vulkan for Rendering (via MoltenVK on Apple Devices)

 PBR material system with dynamic shadows (4 cascaded shadowmaps), environment mapping, skybox, MSDF text rendering, a particle system, and a 2D sprite batcher — all built on Vulkan.